tanyutao544/UnityTutorials/README.md

 Further optimization can be accomplished in unity using its job system.
 Similar systems can be found/manually programmed in other engines to handle parallel computations.
 The system takes advantage of the CPU's multiple cores and special SIMD(single-instruction-multiple-data) instructions.
 Examples of SIMD are vectorization, where individual instructions on an array index can be ran parallel on multiple indexes by replacing it with instructions on vectors.
 E.g.:`data[i] = 2f * data[i]` vectorized, the array is treated as a single vector and multiplied.

+### Basics7:

+Interpolating between Colors, achieved in unity `Color.lerp(<firstCol>, <secondCol>, <t>)` where t clamps between 0 and 1, `@t = 0` color is `firstCol`, `@t = 1` color is `secondCol`.
+To get configurable gradients, use a serializeField of type `Gradient` and set materialPropertyBlock color with `gradient.Evaluate(t)` where t is the same function as above.

+Using the instance identifiers and applying it to a function, in this tutorial, modulo 5.
+Results in a pseudo random scatter of colors in the fractal parts.
+This however falls prey to tiling at higher depth levels and columns of repeated color at the lower depth values.

+To get rid of this, add different offset per level to the sequence or even use different sequence per level.